deepintocode/100-days-of-code/log.md

 **Today's Progress**: Trying to complete FreeCodeCamp's bar chart with d3js...

 **Thoughts:** Completing FreeCodeCamp's Data Visualization section is turning out to be quite hard and I don't think I can make it without looking into D3 through extra sources.

+## Day 35: September 4, 2018

+**Today's Progress**: Worked on a Clash Royale App written in React

+**Thoughts:** Had some troubles with the asynchronous nature of Javascript and React state.
+Maybe Javascript could take into account its own nature and stop throwing undefined left and right...
+Just wait a bit and it will be defined!!